 Default settings are intended to help save us time, but too often we leave them set to... well the default.
 This can have the reverse effect of robbing us of our time.
 With a little upfront effort to re-set the defaults we can save our future selves from this pain.

-If any of the following sound like you (or you don't want them to sound like you) check out this video!
+If any of the following sound like you (or you don't want them to sound like you) check out this tutorial!

 Time to put those default settings to work for you!

-In the video, I mention that you can stop auto adding new fields to reports.
+In this tutorial, I mention that you can stop auto-adding new fields to reports.
 The video that shows you how can be found here: https://quickbasejunkie.com/blog/how-to-stop-adding-new-fields-to-reports

 Tips, shortcuts, checklists, reviews, tutorials, and courses from Quick Base Junkie!